tomohung/tomohung.github.io.octopress/source/_posts/2015-02-08-tealeaf-course2-lesson2-quiz.markdown

 > ####7.
 What are Rails helpers?

-  Rails helpers is a way to practice DRY principle in Model or Controller, it abstract redundant codes in Models/Controllers into helpers for those controllers to use.
+  Rails helpers is a way to implement DRY principle in `View`, it abstract redundant **logic codes** in Views into helpers.
+This make code in View more cleaner without too much logic in it.

 > ####8.
 What are Rails partials?

-  Rails partials is a way to practice DRY principle in View, it abstract redundant code in Views into partial forms.
+  Rails partials is a way to implement DRY principle in `View`, it abstract redundant **HTML codes** in Views into partial forms.

 > ####9.
 When do we use partials vs helpers?

-  Partials is for Views, and helpers is for Models.
+  Partials is to eliminate repeatedly HTML codes in Views, and helpers is to eliminate repeatedly logic codes in Views.

 > ####10.
 When do we use non-model backed forms?

-  Some input or showing element is not associated with tables in database.
+  Some input or showing requirements do not need to be associated with tables in database.